wardfranssen/text-to-commit-history/README.md

     ```

 2. Follow the prompts to input:
-    - Directory of the repository you just made.
+    - Directory of the repository you just made
     - Commit message
     - Text to be displayed
     - Text size (big/small)